epochjs/epoch/README.md

 </script>
 ```

-The chart will automatically be sized to it's containing element (in this case to 300px x 100px).

-In the `<script>` portion of the example above you'll notice that we are passing options to the `.epoch` method.
-The following
-options are available for `type: area` epoch charts:
+The following options are available for `type: area` epoch charts:

-* `width` - Override automatic width with an explicit pixel value
-  - Example: `width: 320`
-* `height` - Override automatic height with an explicit pixel value
-  - Example: `height: 240`
-* `margins` - Explicit margin overrides for the chart.
-  - Example: `margins: { top: 50, right: 30, bottom: 100, left: 40 }`
 * `axes` - Which axes to display.
   - Example: `axes: ['top', right', 'bottom', 'left']`
 * `ticks` - Number of ticks to display on each axis.
   - Example: `{ top: 10, right: 5, bottom: 20, left: 5 }`
 * `tickFormats` - What formatting function to use when displaying tick labels.
   - Example: `tickFormats: { bottom: function(d) { return '$' + d.toFixed(2); } }`
+* `margins` - Explicit margin overrides for the chart.
+  - Example: `margins: { top: 50, right: 30, bottom: 100, left: 40 }`
+* `width` - Override automatic width with an explicit pixel value
+  - Example: `width: 320`
+* `height` - Override automatic height with an explicit pixel value
+  - Example: `height: 240`

 #### line